Ndriqim-H/treedepth-iterated-local-search/README.md

 -In the folder, where the solver is saved, create a new folder named ‘solutions’ where the solutions will be saved

--Open the console of a Python3 interpreter (example Anaconda Prompt (Anaconda3))

 -Run the algorithm in of the three modes as described below:

 •	Run a single instance by writing this command: python ils_solver.py --exact_001.gr